How to Apply as an International Student

 - Evidence of sufficient funding to support your educational and living expenses for a 9-month period.
 Learn more about the necessary amount on our Costs & Aid page.
 Your financial documentation must include:

 - A letter from your sponsor confirming the amount of funding that will be provided and stating your relationship to the sponsor (a PDF sample sponsor form is available but not required) and a letter or statement from your sponsor's bank confirming that the funding is available in an accessible account.
 The name on the bank document must match the sponsor letter and must be written in English.

 - If you will receive a government or other external scholarship, please provide proof of nomination of the award with your application packet.

 - Statement of activities.
 If there has been a period of three months or longer during which you have not been enrolled in a degree program, please complete the "Activities" section of the application.

-- Official TOEFL or IELTS results if available.
-TOEFL and IELTS Exams should be taken within the last 12 months.
+- Official proof of English proficiency, if available.
+TOEFL, IELTS, or Duolingo exams should be taken within the last 12 months.

 Official academic records must be submitted by mail, as outlined above, to: